raspberrypilearning/cd-advanced-html-css-sushi/en/step_4.md

 title: Resetting styles
 ---

-Now that the whole thing is a link, the text font may have changed.
+Now that the whole preview card is a link, the text font may have changed.

-+ If so, you can fix it by adding a **CSS class** to the link, `class="cardLink"`.
-Here's the CSS code to put in your stylesheet:
++ If so, you can fix it by adding a **CSS class** to the link: `class="cardLink"`.
+Here's the CSS code to put in your style sheet:

 ```css
     .cardLink {